emehtata/createchat/README.md

 The script should be in format:

     A: Hello
-    B: Hello
+    Hello
     A: How is it going?
-    A: Still there?
+    Still there?
-    B: Sorry the dog was chewing my phone
+    Sorry the dog was chewing my phone
     A: Ok LOL :)

-The right side user must be 'A', the other one can be anything.
+The left side user is identified as 'A' (like Away), the other one can be anything.
 This will create a chat page looking like this:

 ![Esimerkkikuva](doc/example.png)